zalando/riptide/riptide-spring-boot-starter/README.md

 To contribute, simply make a pull request and add a brief description (1-2 sentences) of your addition or change.
 For more details, check the [contribution guidelines](CONTRIBUTING.md).

+## Alternatives

+In case you don't want to use this Spring Boot Starter you always have the possibility to wire everything up by hand.
+Feel free to take a look at [this example](src/test/java/org/zalando/riptide/spring/ManualConfiguration.java).